 Community involvement is an important aspect of Teleflex’s approach.
 We encourage employees to actively give back to their communities, and the Teleflex Foundation provides financial support through grants and matching gifts to eligible charities throughout the United States.

-Teleflex Incorporated has grown over its 60-year history through new products, new geographical markets, and through acquisition.
-The Teleflex Corporate Development team explores partnerships, acquisitions, and joint ventures consistent with our global leadership in healthcare, as well as our niche presence in the aerospace and commercial markets.
+Teleflex Incorporated has grown over its more than 70-year history through new products, new geographical markets, and through acquisition.
+The Teleflex Corporate Development team explores partnerships, acquisitions, and joint ventures consistent with our global leadership in healthcare.

 One of the questions we're often asked is, "What does the name 'Teleflex' mean?"
 The company began in 1943 with one simple product – a multi-strand helical cable and a gear that could convert push-pull motions into rotary motions.
 Its first use was on Spitfire planes in World War II as a flexible cable to adjust the pilot's radio, which was located behind the cockpit and out of the pilot's reach.
 The flexible cable was used telescopically to adjust the radio, giving us our name.